Table of Contents

 Understanding NRI Tax in India

-Example— Consider Mr. Raj, an NRI living in the USA.
-He owns a property in India through which he earns rental income of Rs 40,000 per month.
-This income is taxable in India.
-However, his salary income earned in the USA is not taxable in India.
+Example: Consider Mr. Raj, an NRI living in the USA.
+He owns a property in India and earns a rental income of Rs 40,000 per month.
+This income is taxable in India, but his salary income earned in the USA is not.

 Determining Residential Status for Tax Purposes